sergeiudris/ged/doc/development-guide.md

 code ged/spaces/ui
 ```
 - `ged/spaces/ui` is a symbolic directory, containing links to code files specifically
-- install `Calva` extension for clojure/clojuscript support (press reload if needed)
+- install vscode's `Calva` extension for clojure/clojuscript support (press reload if needed)
 - press `ctrl+alt+c ctrl+alt+c` or press `nREPL` button (bottom left) and select 'connect to a running REPL server in your project'
 - type `localhost:8888` - this is a REPL port
 - select `[:app]` build
-- press `ctrl+j` to hide the panel - the second window is for code only
+- press `ctrl+j` to hide the panel - you won't use the panel in the second window
 - now you can navigate between files, use REPL and hot-reload
+- at this point you have two vscode windows open
-- use the first window to start/stop containers, commit, or start/stop ged dev server
+    - use the first window (repo's root) to start/stop containers, commit, start/stop ged dev server, change build files
-- use the second window (ged/spaces/ui) to actually write code
+    - use the second window (ged/spaces/ui) (ged/spaces/ui) to actually write code

 #### branches